ironmonk88/enhanced-terrain-layer/README.md

+# Important Notice
+It is with a heavy heart that I have reached the difficult decision to part ways with Enhanced Terrain Layer.
+At least for the time being.
+Despite dedicating a substantial amount of time to make it compatible with v11, all my efforts encountered challenges presented by Foundry.
+Even when attempting to pivot the module's direction to replicate the Drawings layer, luck was not on my side.
+Unfortunately, v11 has restricted too many essential resources that this module relies upon, leaving me with limited options for making it work.
+I truly did my utmost to revive it, but it seems that my endeavors have been in vain.

+Enhanced Terrain Layer holds a special place among my favorite modules, and it pains me to bid it farewell.
+However, given the incompatibility with what I aim to achieve, v11 leaves me with no other choice.
+While I hold a glimmer of hope that v12 might bring some positive changes, I cannot say I'm overly optimistic about it.

+Should Terrain Layer emerge victorious in a future poll, I will gladly return and update the module for that release.
+Until then, I must bid goodnight to a beloved creation, knowing that I gave it my all.

 # Enhanced Terrain Layer
 Adds a Terrain Layer to Foundry that can be used by other modules to calculate difficult terrain.